Vessel Delivery & Handover Services

 • Priority repair planning before first voyage

-• LSA, FFE and radio service arrangement
+• LSA, FFE and radio service attendance

 • Class recommendation follow-up

-• Drydock planning and shipyard coordination
+• Drydock planning and shipyard attendance

 • Owner’s representative or superintendent attendance